Publish in this journal

 Cardiac function after CPAP therapy in patients with chronic heart failure and sleep apnea: A multicenter study [Epub ahead of print]..

-Se, PMID (26), pp. 17904420
+Se, (26), PMID pp. 17904420

-Are you a health professional able to prescribe or dispense drugs?
+Are you a healthcare professional authorized to prescribe or dispense medications?